Generative Perception of Shape and Material from Differential Motion: Experiments

 \textbf{Perceptual ambiguity}.
 To assess our model's ability to adapt its hypotheses in the presence of motion, we apply it to the perceptual demonstrations from Hartung and Kersten~\cite{hartung2002distinguishing} \footnote{ We encourage viewing of videos at \url{https://kerstenlab.psych.umn.edu/demos/motion-surface/}}.
 These are videos of moving objects rendered with either (a) a uniform shiny material that reflects the environment, or (b) a spatially-varying matte material representing painted texture.
 The two scenarios are indistinguishable in the absence of motion, because they can produce individual frames that are identical.

-We probe our model's interpretations by visualizing 100 albedo samples corresponding to one of the input video frames.
-The shiny interpretation implies a spatially-uniform albedo, and the matte one does not.
-The left of Figure~\ref{fig:motion_pca} shows our model's albedo predictions when seeing a shiny teapot that is either static or moving.
-It's albedo samples are more diverse in the static case, containing both the shiny and matte interpretations.
-Predictions converge to the shiny explanation when there is motion.
+We probe our model's interpretations by visualizing its distribution of generated albedo samples, because the shiny interpretation implies a spatially-uniform albedo whereas the matte interpretation does not.
+The left of Figure~\ref{fig:motion_pca} shows an embedding of 100 albedo predictions when seeing a shiny teapot that is either static or moving.
+The albedo samples are diverse in the static case, containing both shiny and matte interpretations, and they converge to the shiny explanation when there is motion.

 The right of Figure~\ref{fig:motion_pca} shows albedo samples for a single video frame that is common across two distinct videos of the same shape rendered as shiny or matte.
 The frame is ambiguous in isolation, so the interpretation is heavily influenced by temporal motion.
 We find that our model clearly distinguishes between the shiny and matte explanations, with samples forming two distinct clusters.